CSC207-UofT/course-project-internet-explorers/phase0/CRC.md

 # `class Defender`

 ### Responsibilities
-* Attack: Method, attacks enemies on the map

 ### Collaborators
 GameCharacter, Player, Enemy, Map, Weaponable, Collidable

 ---

-# `class Tower (?)`
+# `class Tower`

 ### Responsibilities
-* Position: Attribute, array with x, y, where on the map the Tower is currently located
-* Health: Attribute, total health of the tower
-* updateHealth(health): method, updates the health of the tower to reflect damage taken

 ### Collaborators
 Enemy, Map, Collidable

 ---

-# `class Tile`
+# `class Tile implements WorldEntity`

 ### Responsibilities
 * spawn_point: boolean, is this a spawn point for the enemies
 * collides: boolean, can other entities collide with this tile
-* texture: what the tile looks like (i.e. grass, road, water, etc.)
+* texture: what the tile looks like (i.e. grass, road, water, etc.) – could be path to image file

 ### Collaborators